 Powdermatter, as the name suggests, focuses on powder based meal replacements.
-They currently offer 3 different products: Original, Original Vegan and Nuts Mania.
+They currently offer 3 different products: Neutral, Original Vegan and Nuts Mania.
 Powdematter has also recently launched 3 different meal replacement bars.

 Nuts Mania is part of the premium line; which intends to be fully organic (not yet) and manufactured with locally sourced ingredients.
 This adds a little extra on the price, but might still be the cheapest amongst the competitors: €1.55/400kcal.